anurag629/lore/docs/06-API-DOCUMENTATION.md

 - `500 Internal Server Error` - Blockchain transaction failed

 **Permission Types:**
-- `signer` - Can sign on behalf of the IP
+- `execute` - Can execute transactions on behalf of the IP
+- `transfer_erc20` - Can transfer ERC20 tokens held by the IP account
+- `set_metadata` - Can update IP metadata
+- `attach_license` - Can attach license terms
 - `register_derivative` - Can register derivatives
-- `register_derivative_with_attribution` - Can register derivatives with attribution
+- `collect_royalty` - Can collect royalties

 ---